 Our Curriculum

 The PSHE spiral curriculum allows students to revisit topics or themes throughout KS3, 4 and 5.
-The complexity and challenge of the topic or theme increases with each revisit, allowing learning to be reinforced, solidified and deepened over time.
+The complexity and challenge of the topic or theme increases with each revisit, allowing learning to be reinforced, solidified and deepened over time in and an age appropriate manner.
 The content is tailored to meet the needs of DHFS students, for example through the use of school and community data to inform planning.

 Wider Curriculum